Discrete complex analysis on isoradial graphs: Discrete harmonic and holomorphic functions. Basic facts

 uniformly with respect to the shape of the isoradial graph $\G$ and $u_0\in\G$. \end{theorem}

 \begin{proof} This asymptotic form for isoradial graphs was first obtained in \cite{Ken02}.
-Some small improvements (the correct additive constant and the order of the remainder) were done in \cite{Buck08} under the so-called quasicrystallic assumption (when the number of edge slopes in the corresponding rhombic embedding is finite).
-Actually, Kenyon's beautiful proof works well without any appeal to this assumption.
-We give the sketch of the proof (together with a slight but necessary modification) in Appendix~\ref{SectAKenyonFreeGreen}. \end{proof}
+Some small improvements (the correct additive constant and the order of the remainder) were done in \cite{Buck08}.
+We give a sketch of Kenyon's beautiful proof in Appendix~\ref{SectAKenyonFreeGreen}. \end{proof}

-Let $\O^\mesh_\G$ be some bounded connected discrete domain.
+Let $\O^\mesh_\G$ be some {\it bounded} connected discrete domain.
 It is well known that for each $f:\pa\O^\mesh_\G\to\R$ there exists a unique discrete harmonic function $H$ in $\O^\mesh_\G$ such that $H|_{\pa\O^\mesh_\G}=f$ (e.g., $H$ minimizes the corresponding Dirichlet energy, see \cite{Duf68}).
-Clearly, $H$ depends on $f$ linearly, so
+Clearly, $H$ depends on $f$ linearly, and so